The topic of American manufacturing gets bodacious with Arianna Russel of Bodacious Cases!

 I have a lot of favorite quotes, some that i’ve wrote, but my favorite is by Steve Jobs of Apple Inc.

-‘Making it in America’ is a place where individuals who are passionate about work in America can collectively share ideas, insights, and experiences relative to American manufacturing.
+About the segments: ‘Making it in America’ is a place where individuals who are passionate about work in America can collectively share ideas, insights, and experiences relative to American manufacturing.
 Participants will be asked to share the ways in which they are ‘making it in America’ within their respective fields & present ways that we too, can help make a difference with work in America.
+Thank you.

 Boomer Beam is a next generation writer, spokesman, advocate, & marketing professional.
 His career began in 2011, when he attended his mother`s 25th class reunion, who graduated from high school in 1986.
 She couldn’t go because she and his father had just moved.
 So Beam, who was studying Communication Studies at Wittenberg University at the time, went in her place.
 The rest is a humble beginning...
 Read more